Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: System Model

 \subsection{Spatial Model and Signal Propagation}

-Throughout the paper, the reference three-dimensional space is that with orthonormal basis $(e_x,e_y,e_z)$ at the center of Earth and rotating with the Earth's natural rotation, so that a fixed location on Earth has constant coordinates.
+In this paper, the three-dimensional space is equipped with the orthonormal basis $(e_x,e_y,e_z)$ with the origin at the center of Earth.
+The reference space is rotating with the Earth's natural spin, so that a fixed location on Earth has constant coordinates.
 The $xy$-plane is the equatorial plane, the $x$-axis is the longitude reference axis and the $z$-axis is the North Pole axis.

 The network users are randomly distributed at fixed locations on the surface of Earth of radius $e=6370$ km.
 We assume that all satellite orbits are circular.
-More precisely, in a referential $(\hat e_x, \hat e_y, \hat e_z)$ with the same center, the same $xy$ plane and the same $z$-axis, but with a fixed direction, not rotating with Earth for the $x$-axis, this orbit is a fixed circle with radius $r$, centered at the origin.
-The satellites rotate around the Earth on theses orbits, in the same direction and with constant speed.
+They do not rotate with the Earth.
+The satellites on the orbits rotate around the Earth, all in the same direction, with a constant speed.

-At a given time, the ascending point of an orbit is the intersection point of the orbit at that time and the reference plane where satellites would cross this plane from South to North.
-The longitude of an orbit is defined as the angle from the $x$-axis to the ascending point, measured on the reference plane.
-The inclination of an orbit is defined as the angle that the orbital plane makes with the reference plane at the ascending point.
+At a given time, the ascending point of an orbit is the intersection point of the orbit with the reference plane.
+This is the point where satellites cross the Equator from South to North.
+The longitude of an orbit is defined as the angle from the $x$-axis to the ascending point, measured on the equatorial plane.
+The inclination of an orbit is defined as the angle that the orbital plane makes with the equatorial plane at the ascending point.
 The inclination does not change with time.
 The phase of a satellite at a given time is defined as the angle between the satellite and the ascending point at that time.
-This angle is hence measured in the orbital plane of the satellite.
+This angle is measured in the orbital plane of the satellite.

-Let $N_{o}$ be the number of orbits in the system and $N_s$ be the number of satellites on each orbit.
-We assume that the longitudes of the orbits are periodically distributed, namely the $N_o$ ascending points are evenly distributed over $[0,2\pi]$.
-We assume that at time 0, there is a uniformly distributed random offset $\bar{\theta} \sim \text{uniform}(0,2\pi/N_o)$ of the first ascending point.
-Then, at time 0, the longitude of the $i$-th orbit ascending point is given by
+Let $N_{o}$ be the number of orbits and $N_s$ be the number of satellites on each orbit.
+We assume that the longitudes of the orbits are evenly distributed, namely those $N_o$ ascending points are distributed evenly on the $[0,2\pi]$ interval.
+In addition, we assume that, at time zero, a uniformly distributed random offset $\bar{\theta} \sim \text{Uniform}(0,2\pi/N_o)$ is added to the ascending points.
+Consequently, at time zero, the longitude of the $i$-th orbit ascending point is given by